The government has announced that £4million in revenue funding has been allocated to a renewed Community Housing Fund for 2021/22.

 To read the government’s announcement, please visit this page.

-For more information on the research cited above, please visit this page on our website.
+For more information on the research cited above, please visit this page.